oneilk35/phorest-assignment/README.md

 ------

-I also wanted to create a webapp that responsive in design to the best of my abilities.
-For this I used media queries to also desing the look of the application for mobile devices.
+I also wanted to create a webapp that is responsive in design to the best of my abilities.
+For this I used media queries to also design the look of the application for mobile devices.
 When in browser, if you toggle the view to mobile device, you will see that the components adjust accordingly.

 ------